Meniny/lsy.art/_posts/2020-06-24-refind_macOS.md

 After the command completes, restart the Mac.

-{% include alert.html type='info' title='NOTE' msg='If you get an error message which includes the phrase "perhaps caused by APFS Snapshot usage by Time Machine", then see Neil\'s own answer to the question: <a href="https://apple.stackexchange.com/questions/321533/cant-resize-apfs-container-not-enough-free-space-in-container-due-to-apfs-limi">Can\'t resize APFS Container: Not enough free space in Container due to APFS limits or tidemarks</a> .' %}
+> If you get an error message which includes the phrase "perhaps caused by APFS Snapshot usage by Time Machine", then see Neil\'s own answer to the question: [https://apple.stackexchange.com/questions/321533/cant-resize-apfs-container-not-enough-free-space-in-container-due-to-apfs-limi](Can\'t resize APFS Container: Not enough free space in Container due to APFS limits or tidemarks).

 ## Download